SharePoint Online outage on

 Statuspage.io is a leading incident communication platform designed to keep users informed about the operational health of digital services.

-Users can create a customized status page that displays real-time statuses and status updates for all the services they rely on, including third-party services.
-Users can showcase reliability with previous uptime history, access API, and integrate with numerous tools.
+Users can create a customized status page that displays real-time statuses.
+Status updates inform users of changes in the services they rely on.
+This also includes third-party services.
+Users can showcase reliability with previous uptime history, access API, and integrate with various tools.

 Public, private, and audience-specific status pages are available but billed separately.
 Users can select a plan depending on their business or service, ranging from $29 per month to $1,499 per month.
 There is a free plan available too for a public status page.